 Alcohol is the most widely used and abused drug in the United States.
 Alcohol acts as a central nervous system depressant.
-Alcohol intake causes a number of marked changes in behavior.
+Alcohol intake causes several marked changes in behavior.
 Even low doses significantly impair the judgment and coordination required to drive a car safely, increasing the likelihood that the driver will be involved in an accident.